 Engineering and construction industry overview and indicators

-Baker Tilly Capital, LLC’s engineering and construction M&A newsletter provides an overview of the US engineering and construction sector, including recent performance and M&A trends.
+Baker Tilly Capital, LLC’s engineering and construction M&A update provides an overview of the U.S. engineering and construction sector, including recent performance and M&A trends.

-The value of US residential construction spending, another indicator of the health of the construction market, has risen 7.6% year-to-date through June 2016 compared to the same period in 2015, but contracted 0.1 percent from May 2016.
+The value of U.S. private residential construction spending, another indicator of the health of the construction market, increased 3.7 percent from December 2015 to December 2016, and increased 0.5 percent from November 2016.

 Select public company metrics

 Public company valuations for engineering and construction firms can also vary considerably depending on the specific service and/or end market the company covers.
-For example, many of the lower valued specialty firms have significant exposure to the energy infrastructure industry, such as Chicago Bridge & Iron Company NV (4.9x EV/EBITDA), Goldfield Corporation (4.3x), Matrix Service Company (5.0x), McDermott International Inc. (4.3x), and North American Energy Partners Inc. (3.2x).
+For example, many of the lower valued specialty firms have significant exposure to the energy infrastructure industry, such as Chicago Bridge & Iron Company NV (5.1x EV/EBITDA), Goldfield Corporation (5.0x), McDermott International Inc. (6.4x), and North American Energy Partners Inc. (4.6x).

-Number and Aggregate Implied Enterprise Value of E&C Deals with Reported Values (where EV < $1 billion) – United States & Canada >
+Number and aggregate enterprise value of engineering and construction deals with reported values (where EV < $1 billion) – United States and Canada

 For more information on this deal, or to learn how Baker Tilly Capital specialists can help, contact our team.